-In this post, we introduced the new and easy-to-use application reset tool for Kafka Streams.
+In this post, we introduced the new and easy-to-use application reset tool for the Streams API in Kafka.
 We discussed how to use the tool to reset your Kafka Streams application for reprocessing its input data from scratch.
-In the second part we dived into Kafka Streams internals to explain why resetting a Streams application manually is cumbersome and how the application reset tools actually works.
+In the second part we dived into the Streams API in Kafka internals to explain why resetting a Streams application manually is cumbersome and how the application reset tools actually works.

 If you are interested in further information on Kafka Streams I’d recommend the following references:

 - Streams API in Kafka documentation (Confluent Platform 3.0.0)